Dog Trainer in Pitts Park, OK

 How do you train dogs to be safe around children?

-Can you train adult dogs that have never lived with kids?
+Can adult dogs that never lived with kids learn to be safe around them?

 Why do some dogs urinate when greeting people?